libmapper/libmapper/doc/expression_syntax.md

-# Expression Syntax for *libmpr*
+# Expression Syntax for *libmapper*

-Connections between signals that are maintained by *libmpr* can be configured with optional signal processing described in the form of an expression.
+Connections between signals that are maintained by *libmapper* can be configured with optional signal processing described in the form of an expression.

 ## General Syntax

-Expressions in libmpr must always be presented in the form `y = x`, where `x` refers to the updated source value and `y` is the computed value to be forwarded to the destination.
+Expressions in libmapper must always be presented in the form `y = x`, where `x` refers to the updated source value and `y` is the computed value to be forwarded to the destination.
 Sub-expressions can be used if separated by a semicolon (`;`).
 Spaces may be freely used within the expression, they will have no effect on the generated output.